swisskyrepo/PayloadsAllTheThings/Insecure Deserialization/Python.md

 print("Your Evil Token : {}").format(evil_token)
 ```

-This payload uses platform-specific `os` module, so payloads generated on Windows will not work on Linux and vice versa.

 A universal payload can be created by loading `os` at runtime using eval:

 ```python